I Got Digital Lavender Nails & I Can Confirm It’s The New Nude

 What are “digital lavender” nails?

-Spring nail trends are leaning hard into soft colors and sensorial hues this year, including digital lavender.
-As Jan Arnold, co-founder of nail color and care brand CND, explains, “Digital lavender nails are delicate shades of lilac and lavender that include exciting dimensional elements: undertones of shimmer, holographic, and reflective shine.”
-Imagine if a drop of sheer, shimmery blue polish hit your favorite pinky-nude.
+This year's nail trends are leaning hard toward soft colours and sensorial hues this year, including digital lavender.
+As Jan Arnold, co-founder of nail colour and care brand CND, explains, “Digital lavender nails are delicate shades of lilac and lavender that include exciting dimensional elements: undertones of shimmer, holographic, and reflective shine.”
+Imagine if a drop of sheer, shimmery blue polish hit your favourite pinky-nude.
 The result is a translucent, yet milky pastel lavender with a lustrous gold undertone.

-Joanne Thomas, head of content at color and trend authority Coloro, told Cosmetics Business after naming the shade Coloro’s Color of the Year for 2023 that it is meant to represent the “stability, serenity, and digital escapism that so many of us have built into our recuperative rituals to both protect and improve our mental health in challenging times.”
+Joanne Thomas, head of content at colour and trend authority Coloro, told Cosmetics Business after naming the shade Coloro’s Colour of the Year for 2023 that it is meant to represent the “stability, serenity, and digital escapism that so many of us have built into our recuperative rituals to both protect and improve our mental health in challenging times.”

 We live in a world of instant gratification — one click and it’s yours.
 Digital lavender is a reminder to pause and take a breath, while also remaining hopeful and willing to embrace rapid change.
-Pluto just entered Aquarius, signaling overarching systemic shifts and change for generations to come — digital lavender is the shade we all need right now to keep us grounded, yet motivated.
-Says Arnold, “The softly exciting color and texture aims to evoke joy and peacefulness; all the emotions that put a ‘spring’ in our steps.”
+Pluto just entered Aquarius, signalling overarching systemic shifts and change for generations to come — digital lavender is the shade we all need right now to keep us grounded, yet motivated.
+Says Arnold, “The softly exciting colour and texture aims to evoke joy and peacefulness; all the emotions that put a spring in our steps.”

 How do I ask a professional for “digital lavender” nails?